-If the planning panel or Commission determines that a proposal should proceed to a Gateway determination, councils will be provided the opportunity to accept the planning proposal authority role.
-If the council does not accept the role within 42 days, an alternate planning proposal authority will be appointed.
+If the Planning Panel or Commission determines that the proposal should proceed to a Gateway determination, councils will be provided the opportunity to accept the planning proposal authority role.
+If the council does not accept the role within the first 42 days, an alternate planning proposal authority will be appointed.

-Regional planning panels have delegated authority to direct themselves to be the planning proposal authority where a proposal has been subject to a rezoning review and the council has not accepted this role.
+Regional planning panels have delegated authority to direct themselves to be the planning proposal authority where a proposal has been subject to a rezoning review and the council has not accepted the role of planning proposal authority.

-For proposals that are to proceed to a Gateway determination, further work may still be required by the LALC or the planning proposal authority before a planning proposal can be submitted for a Gateway determination.
+For proposals that are to proceed to a Gateway determination, further work may still be required by the ALC or the planning proposal authority before a planning proposal can be submitted for a Gateway determination.